Android-for-Python/Camera4Kivy/README.md

 On Android a pinch/spread gesture controls zoom, and a tap overrides any automatic focus and metering (if available).
 Some `connect_camera()` options are platform specific.

 Be aware Preview operation depends on the performance of the graphics hardware.
-In general Preview uses the highest available resolution.
+In general Preview uses the highest available resolution for 30fps performance.
 On devices with low performance graphics hardware sush as low end laptops or Raspberry, you will probably have to explicitly set a lower image resolution inorder to increase the frame rate.

 ## Install